janizde/WP-Opening-Hours/readme.txt

 == Frequently Asked Questions ==

+= How can I change the styling of the widgets / shortcodes? =

+The Plugin provides very minimal styling, which is the red and green colors for the open / closed messages.
+All other kind of styling is left to the WordPress Theme you are using or your custom CSS.
+To disable the styling of the text color the [`op_use_front_end_styles`](https://github.com/janizde/WP-Opening-Hours/blob/master/doc/filters.md#op_use_front_end_styles) filter hook can be used.

 = My language is not provided in the Plugin =

 You can participate to Plugin translations to make it available in more languages.